guddev99/voting-app/README.md

 Note
 ----
 The voting application only accepts one vote per client.
 It does not register votes if a vote has already been submitted from a client.

+This application is based on the [example-voting-app](https://github.com/dockersamples/example-voting-app) repository from the [dockersamples](https://github.com/dockersamples) GitHub page.